Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 The only way to be sure that the knowledge management system you’re using is right for your team is to ask them.

-“Always ask for feedback,” says Case.
+“Always ask for feedback,” said Case.
 “It’s important to know if your organization’s training tools or practices were effective.
 Do your employees understand how to use the new system?
 Does the training guide need to be updated?”

-Feedback on your systems and processes will allow you to identify what is and isn’t working—and to continue to evolve until you have the ones in place that make the most sense for your team.
+Feedback on your systems and processes will allow you to identify what is and isn’t working — and to continue to evolve until you have the ones in place that make the most sense for your team.

 Was this post useful?